wubrg/fantasy_sports/football/rosters.md

 ## Keepers

-Keepers officially lock one hour before the draft, but they must be locked two hours prior when an `expansion draft` or `new owner draft` occurs.
+Keepers officially lock one hour before the draft, but they must be locked at least two hours prior when an `expansion draft` or `new owner draft` occurs.
+The league will however be able to determine when the expansion draft starts on a case-by-case basis.

 A team may have a maximum of two keepers going into the draft, but are not required to keep any players.